 For relative timing, we compute pairwise offsets $\Delta t^{i,k}_j = t^i_j - t^k_j$ and normalize by the window's median inter-token interval.
 Intuitively, this approximates the number of typical inter-segment ``steps'' between segments $i$ and $k$.
 We discretize the normalized offsets, index a learned relative-position embedding, and add the resulting bias to the attention logits.
 We include an ablation of positional information in Appendix \ref{sec:sanity_checks}.

-\paragraph{Masked movement-segment reconstruction.} We pretrain the model by reconstructing masked movement segments from surrounding context.
+\paragraph{Masked movement segment reconstruction.} We pretrain the model by reconstructing masked movement segments from surrounding context.
 To encourage both local interpolation and long-range inference, we use a hybrid masking policy.
-For each window, we sample one of two masking schemes with equal probability: (i) random masking, which masks a fraction $r$ of tokens at random, and (ii) contiguous time masking, which partitions the 10\,s window into 1\,s bins, masks a fraction $r$ of bins, and then masks every segment that overlaps a masked bin.
+For each window, we sample one of two masking schemes with equal probability: (i) random masking, which masks a fraction $r$ of tokens, and (ii) contiguous time masking, which partitions the 10\,s window into 1\,s bins, samples a fraction $r$ of these bins, and masks any segment overlapping with them.
 After CNN encoding, masked tokens are replaced with a learned \texttt{[MASK]} embedding.
 We set the masking rate to $r{=}0.5$, selected empirically by sweeping $r \in \{0.25, 0.50, 0.75\}$ (see Appendix Table ~\ref{tab:masking_rate}).

-To discourage trivial copying from visible context, we additionally corrupt visible tokens: for $20\%$ of unmasked tokens, we replace only the CNN embeddings $h$ with one sampled from another token from the same window, while keeping the original metadata (axis, duration, time).

-A decoder reconstructs the resampled waveform $\bar{\mathcal{S}}^{n}_j$ for each valid token.
+To discourage trivial copying from visible context, we additionally corrupt visible tokens.
+For $20\%$ of unmasked tokens, we replace the CNN embeddings $h$ with one randomly sampled from another token in the same window, while leaving the original metadata (axis, duration, time) intact.
+A decoder then reconstructs the resampled waveform $\bar{\mathcal{S}}^{n}_j$ for each valid token.
 We minimize an $\ell_1$ reconstruction loss over non-padding tokens, upweighting masked tokens by a factor of $100$.